reynardcheung/ESP8266-CBZG-Tool/README.md

 # ChangBuZhangGong Toolbox - ESP01S Embedded Wireless Debugging Tool

 ## Project Overview
-**Longbow Toolbox** is an open-source embedded development and debugging tool based on the ESP01S module.
+**ChangBuZhangGong Toolbox** is an open-source embedded development and debugging tool based on the ESP01S module.
 It solves the problems of expensive traditional wireless debuggers and complex manufacturing processes.
 Through wireless TCP communication, it enables multiple debugging functions, significantly lowering the barrier to embedded development.

 ## License
 This project is licensed under the **BSD 3-Clause** License.